oceanbase/docker-images/oceanbase-ce/README.md

 **WARNING**

 - The `oceanbase-ce` docker image is just used for study or test;
-- Please use [ob-operator](https://github.com/oceanbase/ob-operator) instead if you want to deploy OceanBase in k8s;
+- Please use [ob-operator](https://github.com/oceanbase/ob-operator) instead if you want to deploy OceanBase on Kubernetes;
-- You should not deploy it with important data as it is not used in production environment.
+- You should not deploy it with important data as it is not designed to use in production environment.

 Reasons: